Oderjunkie/mafiaggbot/README.md

 #### websocket packets
 same as with api, but you must enter a game first, and you'll see this:
 ![image](https://user-images.githubusercontent.com/58880677/118372703-9c41c580-b5bb-11eb-8368-dc5a2dfeff37.png)
-the "engine" request is the only important thing here. click on it.
+the "engine" request is the only important thing here, this applies to all websocket packets here. click on it.

 you can ignore the headers for all websocket packets, just click on messages and you'll see this:
 ![image](https://user-images.githubusercontent.com/58880677/118372763-d14e1800-b5bb-11eb-96d5-7cfdda611b4e.png)